francisco-camargo/multi-container-crud-app/README.md

 Multi-Container CRUD Application
 ================================

+# Purpose

+This project is designed for educational purposes.
+It aims to help you learn how to:

+- Set up and configure Docker containers.
+- Create and manage a MariaDB database.
+- Connect a Python application to a MariaDB database.
+- Perform CRUD (Create, Read, Update, Delete) operations using SQL and Python.

 # Citation Instructions

 If you use this repository in your work, please cite it as follows: